netpump

 To use your new server, specify its address using the --server-url option:

-$ netpump -cd --server-url wss://your-private-netpump
+$ netpump -cd --server-url wss://<your-np>

 Troubleshooting